 Attraction Type: Museum

-Location: Off Hallgate, Astley Village, 3 miles from junction 8 of the M61.
+Location: Off Hallgate, Astley Village, three miles from junction 8 of the M61.
 Follow the brown signs from Chorley Hospital or the M61 exit.
 Or access off Chancery Road and West Way (B5252).
 For satnavs us the postcode PR7 1XA.

 Website: Astley Hall Museum and Art Gallery